Paulo Freire on Education.

 The Freire Institute says that “A typical feature of Freire-type education is that people bring their own knowledge and experience into the process.”
 This is a fundamental pedagogical shift from talking down to students to including students in a process of learning.
 As an educator myself, I remember disliking teachers and professors who were imperious and condescending.
 I try to keep that in mind when I teach.
 When people are included in a process of education, they are empowered to learn.
 Some of Freire’s basic concepts on the process of education can be found here.
 Paulo Freire on Education

 It is not easy or pleasant to take in the ideas of Paulo Freire on education.
-They are radical and laden with critique of broader society.
+They are radical and infused with critique of broader society.
 Many teachers, myself included, see much of Freire’s views as eye-opening, even refreshing.
 There is a real danger though in over-simplifying his insights.
 Is there really no line between education and political activism?
-Such a view could be easily undertaken from Freire’s views.
+Such a view could be easily taken from Freire’s insights.
 What does, in practice, students as equals mean?
-How can Freire-type education processes thrive within the large-scale educational structures, such as universities, that currently exist?
+How can Freire-type education processes thrive within the current large-scale educational structures, such as universities?
 Or can Freire-type education only work in small communal schools?
 If we reject the banking model of education, as it seems we must, what does that mean for people who are, through their own effort, experts in their field?

 These are just some preliminary questions.
 The Freire Institute is working on these and others.
 I am no expert on Freire, having only recently discovered his thought.
 No surprise that he is not well disseminated in Anglo-American universities.
 I invite the reader to explore for themselves.